dichaelen/ContainersOnAzure_IntroLab/README.md

 Now we will deploy our container to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

 We will deploy our container instance via the Azure CLI directly.
+You can use your Windows machine for this, but of course the CLI is cross platform so you can also install on Mac or Linux.

 ```
 az container create -n go-order-sb -g <myResourceGroup> -e DATABASE=<your cosmodb username from step 1> PASSWORD=<your cosmodb password from step 1> INSIGHTSKEY=<your app insights key from step 2> SOURCE="ACI"--image <yourcontainerregistryinstance>.azurecr.io/go_order_sb:latest --registry-password <your acr admin password> --memory 1 --cpu 1 --dns-name-label <unique dns prefix> --ports 8080